zchee/golang-wiki/WindowsDLLs.md

 }
 ```

-3. By "linking" against the library, using the "[[cgo]]" method (this way works in Linux and Windows).
+3. By "linking" against the library, using the "[cgo](cgo)" method (this way works in Linux and Windows).
 Example:

 ```go
 import ("C")